Creative-Ataraxia/CLV-data-pipeline/README.md

 * Pipeline Scheduling: Refresh of all raw→staging→mart layers automatically.
 * Asset Materialization: dbt models as first-class Dagster assets, enabling lineage introspection and retry handling.
 * Failure Recovery: Catch failures early during ingestion, model execution, or testing, and rerun only the failed parts to save on compute.
-* Monitoring: Raise alerts via `Great Expectations` and `Monte Carlo` when human interventions are required.
+* Monitoring: Raise alerts via `Great Expectations` when human interventions are required.
 * Observability: Log status, duration, and freshness of each asset to debug outages and regressions.

 ### Asset Planning